This site uses cookies for better user experience and analytics.

 A sturdy green gift box, ideal for presentation or safekeeping

-Whether you're crafting a mindful morning routine or seeking the perfect gift for a tea enthusiast, the Katakuni kit embodies strength, simplicity, and serene intent.
+Whether you're crafting a mindful morning routine or seeking the perfect gift for a tea enthusiast, the Katakuni Bronze kit embodies strength, simplicity, and serene intent.

 Designed for the Modern Tea Ritual